DerGuru/The-Resonant/New Chapters/Part4/P4-09_Confrontation.md

 It struck at Jason specifically.
 Tried to couple forcefully.
 To replace RAE.
 To consume and grow stronger.

 Jason screamed.
 His patterns tore.
-Kage-K?z? tried to invade—"
+Kage-K?z? tried to invadeâ€”"

 Lina intercepted.
 Threw up a defensive barrier.
 Academy training, instinct, desperation.